danielBingham/peerreview/README.md

 ### Running Locally

-After pulling the github repo, you can run the development server by first running the MySql docker container and then running nodemon and the react dev server.
+After pulling the github repo, you can run the development server by first running the PostgreSQL docker container.
+To run peerreview, you can either use nodemon and the react dev server or build a Docker container.

 From the root project directory, build the postgres docker container: